-Sabarimala: Temple portals to open at 5 pm, devotees begin trek
+Sabarimala temple opens for prayer, Kerala govt non-committal on security

-Thiruvananthapuram, Nov 16: With the Sabarimala Temple set to re-open today for the 41-day-pilgrimage season, the state government has deployed over 10,000 police personnel in the region to maintain law and order situation.
+Thiruvananthapuram, Nov 16: The Sabarimala temple opened on Saturday for the 41-day-pilgrimage season, amid tight security in Pathanamthitta district in Kerala.
+The state government has deployed over 10,000 police personnel in the region to maintain law and order situation.

 The annual pilgrimage to Sabarimala commences on the first day of the Malayalam month of Vrishchikam which falls on November 17 and ends on December 27.

 Devotees have to trek from base camp Pambha to reach the temple dedicated to Lord Ayyappa.
 At 2 pm, the devotees began their trek for the temple.
 A Hindustan Times report says that at least five women.